scikit-rt/scikit-rt/README.md

 ```
 python -c "import skrt; print(skrt.__version__)"
 ```
-This should print the scikit-rt version number, and exit without errors.
+This may take some time, while python code is being compiled, but should eventually print the scikit-rt version number, and exit without errors.

 ## Updating scikit-rt